 Rarely found in other natural products, lauric acid comprises 50% of the fats in coconut oil, thus making the oil very beneficial to a baby as it is similar to the one source of food and nutrients they take in.
-Taking into consideration all of what was explained above, coconut oil is safe to use for babies as a baby care product.
+Considering everything explained above, coconut oil for babies is safe to use as a baby care product.
 It is also healthy and beneficial owing to its diverse therapeutic properties.

 Coconut Oil and Baby Care